 Each drawing grew organically starting with minimal sketching, and the final piece is a combination of Micron pen lines, and color from Prismacolor colored pencils, two of my favorite mediums when working by hand.

-These illustrations were created as part of the BeWilder BFA Show.
+These illustrations were created as part of my BeWilder BFA Show.

 The last lines of America's National Anthem not only serve as a reminder of the great history and resilience of our country but also apply to its interior.
 The wildernesses found in America truly are the land of the free and home of the brave.